What Kills Long-Distance Relationships: These 12 Things

 Spread the love

 Relationships tend to get tricky over time and long-distance relationships are no exception to this phenomenon.
-LDRs can get all kinds of tricky if not tended to properly.
-According to a survey, here’s one of the harsh facts about long-distance relationships: the lack of physical intimacy becomes the biggest challenge to surmount (as said by 66% of respondents) whereas 31% said they missed sex the most.
-It further says, “But if your long-distance relationship can survive the eight-month milestone, it gets a lot easier.”
+LDRs can get messy if not tended to properly.
+According to a survey, here’s one of the major facts about long-distance relationships: the lack of physical intimacy between LDR couples becomes the biggest challenge to cope with (according to 66% of respondents).

-Also, small issues that crop up might seem trivial in the beginning but over time they can destroy a long-distance relationship.
-This is one of the myriad factors that contribute to the fact that 42% of all long-distance relationships fail, according to a 2014 survey.
-So, what are the other risk factors you need to be aware of?
-Let’s take a closer look at what kills long-distance relationships.
+Also, small issues that crop up might seem trivial in the beginning, but over time, they can destroy long-distance relationships.
+So, what are the other risk factors you need to be aware of, and how to cope with long-distance relationship problems?
+Let’s take a closer look at what kills long-distance relationships and how to protect yours from these common pitfalls:

 Related Reading: Successful Long Distance Relationship Love Story